whatsopt/WhatsOpt-Doc/README.md

 This repository contains:

 * [WhatsOpt developer documentation](https://whatsopt.readthedocs.io)
-* some WhatsOpt tutorial notebooks for the beginners (you can also start with videos link below)
+* some WhatsOpt tutorial notebooks for the beginners (you can also start with videos below)
 * some WhatsOpt generated code examples

 # Other documentation materials